 And shortly thereafter, more resumes than you could ever hope to read.

-Around the world, hiring rose throughout 2014, finally shaking off the last of the effects of the Great Recession.
-Now in 2015 that trend looks to continue, as organizations large and small begin planning for growth and building their teams to take on a new generation of challenges and opportunities.
+Around the world, hiring rose throughout 2017, finally shaking off the last of the effects of the Great Recession.
+Now in 2018 the labor market still appears to have room to grow — and as organizations large and small begin planning for growth, they are building their teams that are poised to take on a new generation of challenges and opportunities.

 But recruiting today is different than it was even a few years ago.

 Job postings are social now — they’re picked up across a dozen job-seeker websites, cross-posted across each and every social network imaginable, and emailed around personal networks large and small.